OpenRailAssociation/osrd/CONTRIBUTING.md

 - Take the time to pick good names.
   Avoid non well-known abbreviations.
 - Test as much code as possible to avoid future regression and show that added code is bullet proof.
+- To keep our API surface minimal, only make public what is necessary.
+- Documentation should only be there to explain things that aren't self evident.
+  Exception for `Java` where all public methods must be documented.

 ### Python

 - Follow [the Zen of Python](https://www.python.org/dev/peps/pep-0020/).
-- To keep our API surface minimal, only make public what is necessary.
-- Documentation should only be there to explain things that aren't self evident.
 - Code is linted with [flake8](https://github.com/csachs/pyproject-flake8).
 - Code is formatted with [Black](https://github.com/psf/black).
 - Imports are sorted with [Isort](https://github.com/PyCQA/isort).